 Put some time in your diary to go through all the data that you are collating.
 Go through those email folders.
-Review document that you have stored away.
+Review the document that you have stored away.
 Book a meeting with yourself to do this so that you have got some structured time in your diary each week to deal with information.

-If you use a mind map to organize your data sources into categories you could set up time to deal with each category one by one.
+If you use a mind map to organize your data sources into categories you could set up a time to deal with each category one by one.
 It is a greater overhead to review the incoming information but you will make time savings too because you are dealing with themed information and not jumping around between topics.

-Having time set aside to deal with incoming information prevents you getting side-tracked during ‘work time’.
-You should also remember that you will need to quickly deal with the urgent requests.
+Having time set aside to deal with incoming information prevents you from getting side-tracked during ‘work time’.
+You should also remember that you will need to quickly deal with urgent requests.
 Sometimes information needs to be acted on right now, and putting it to one side to review later will just not do the work.